 - Electronic Communication Network + Straight Through Processing (ECN+STP);

 Dealing Desk Brokers

-Dealing Desk Brokers are also called market makers, which means the broker sets their own price rates for currency transactions.
+Dealing Desk Brokers, also called market makers, is where the broker sets their own price rates for currency transactions.
 In essence, a Dealing Desk Broker will fill their clients’ trades by taking the counterparty of the trade.
 This means the Forex Broker trades against its own client base.

-In a Dealing Desk environment, there is obviously a conflict of interest because the Forex broker makes money not just from charging you a spread but he can also profit from your losing trades.
-However, the main benefit of a Dealing Desk Broker is that it requires a very low amount of money to open an account with.
+In a Dealing Desk environment, there is obviously a conflict of interest because the Forex broker makes money not only from charging you a spread but they also profit from your losing trades.
+However, the main advantage choosing a Dealing Desk Broker is that they require a very low amount of money to open an account with.

 Non-Dealing Desk Brokers

 The Non-Dealing Desk market environment is designed to give you true pricing and true execution with no price re-quotes.
-A Non-Dealing Desk Broker will automatically offset and then transfer your orders directly through the Interbank market.
-This allows you to bypass dealing desk and only trade against the market.
+A Non-Dealing Desk Broker will automatically offset and then transfer your orders directly using the Interbank market.
+This allows you to bypass the dealing desk and only trade against the market.

 Unlike the Dealing Desk Broker, a Non-Dealing Desk Broker will not keep clients’ orders internally, which means there is no conflict of interest.
-However, the main disadvantage of a Non-Dealing Desk Broker is that the minimum amount to open a Forex account is usually higher.
+However, the main disadvantage of a Non-Dealing Desk Broker is that the minimum amount to open an account is usually higher.